smemsh/docs/py3build.rst

 At present time we're using the 3.9 line.
 This will be updated soon.

-We're making a build that's statically linked to OpenSSL (latest 1.1.1w at time of writing), so we don't have to distribute a library dependency.
+Our build is statically linked to OpenSSL using the 3.0 LTS line, as 1.1.1w was the 1.1 EOL release, in September 2023.
+Latest 3.0 is 3.0.13 at time of writing.
+Linking statically means we only have to distribute Python itself, without the additional library dependency for systems that are slow to catch up or past their update lifetime.

-Fortunately, both OpenSSL and Python builds are straightforward.

 .. contents::